anderspitman/iobio-absent-anders/README.md

 ### gru

-Most problems with the AWS gru can be fixed by identifying naughty nodes and terminating them.
-The auto scaling will take care of replacing it.
-You can look at the monitoring information in the AWS console (the nodes are named like `gru-backend-worker-0.XX.0`).
-If any of the nodes are consistently using more than 10% CPU, go ahead and kill them.
-It probably means gru has a renegade process spinning its wheels.
-It's not a bad idea to check on this every few days.
+The first thing to do if you suspect something is wrong with the AWS gru backend is perform an instance refresh from the AWS console.

+This is accomplished by going to `EC2>Auto Scaling>Auto Scaling Groups>gru-backend>Instance refresh>Start instance refresh>Start`.
+I usually
+change the settings to 50% and 60 seconds but it probably doesn't matter too much.

+It takes a number of minutes to complete.
+You can monitor the nodes under `EC2>Load Balancing>Target Groups>gru-backend-0-7-0>Targets` to track the refresh progress.

 If that doesn't solve the problem, you'll also need to make sure the DNS (route 53), TLS certificates, and load balancer are working.

+You can also try to SSH into the individual VMs (they are named like gru-1.X.X) and see if you can find anything fishy going on.
+I would be very surprised if it got to this point.

 ### Phenolyzer

 Phenolyzer runs on services.backend.iobio.io.
+This has actually been quite tempermental lately, going down every few days.
+I haven't had time to track down the issue.
+You'll need to keep an eye out for monitoring emails.
+Instructions for fixing it are [here][2].

 ### Multialign